Cosmological constant: History

 However, the cosmological constant remained a subject of theoretical and empirical interest.
-Empirically, the cosmological data of recent decades strongly suggests that our universe has a positive cosmological constant.
+Empirically, the cosmological data of recent decades strongly suggest that our universe has a positive cosmological constant.
 The explanation of this small but positive value is a remaining theoretical challenge, the so-called cosmological constant problem.

 Some early generalizations of Einstein's gravitational theory, known as classical unified field theories, either introduced a cosmological constant on theoretical grounds or found that it arose naturally from the mathematics.
-For example, Sir Arthur Stanley Eddington claimed that the cosmological constant version of the vacuum field equation expressed the "epistemological" property that the universe is "self-gauging", and Erwin Schrödinger's pure-affine theory using a simple variational principle produced the field equation with a cosmological term.
+For example, Arthur Eddington claimed that the cosmological constant version of the vacuum field equation expressed the "epistemological" property that the universe is "self-gauging", and Erwin Schrödinger's pure-affine theory using a simple variational principle produced the field equation with a cosmological term.

+In 1990s, Saul Perlmutter at Lawrence Berkeley National Laboratory, Brian Schmidt of the Australian National University and Adam Riess of the Space Telescope Science Institute were searching for type Ia supernovae.
+At that time, they expected to observe the deceleration of the supernovae caused by gravitational attraction of mass according to Einstein's gravitational theory.
+The first reports published in July 1997 from the Supernova Cosmology Project used the supernova observation to support such deceleration hypothesis.
+But soon they found that supernovae were accelerating away.
+Both teams announced this surprising result in 1998.
+It implied the universe is undergoing accelerating expansion.
+The cosmological constant is needed to explain such acceleration.
+Following this discovery, the cosmological constant was reinserted in the general relativity equations.